HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf236.md

 ### New How-to articles now available

 === "Containers"
     A new batch of How-to articles has been migrated from the knowledge base to the HCL DX Help Center.
-For more information, refer to the [New and migrated articles](../../guide_me/howto/whatsnew.md#cf235) section.
+For more information, refer to the [New and migrated articles](../../guide_me/howto/whatsnew.md#cf236) section.

 === "On-Premises"
     A new batch of How-to articles has been migrated from the knowledge base to the HCL DX Help Center.
-For more information, refer to the [New and migrated articles](../../guide_me/howto/whatsnew.md#cf235) section.
+For more information, refer to the [New and migrated articles](../../guide_me/howto/whatsnew.md#cf236) section.

-### Practitioner Studio - Dashboard

-=== "Containers"
-    The Practitioner Studio Dashboard is a modern, React-based dashboard that replaces the Practitioner Studio homepage.
-It includes widgets, quick links, and an info hub to help you manage content, track status, and personalize user experiences more efficiently.
-For more information refer to [Dashboard](../../build_sites/practitioner_studio/dashboard.md).

-=== "On-Premises"
-    The Practitioner Studio Dashboard is a modern, React-based dashboard that replaces the Practitioner Studio homepage.
-It includes widgets, quick links, and an info hub to help you manage content, track status, and personalize user experiences more efficiently.
-For more information refer to [Dashboard](../../build_sites/practitioner_studio/dashboard.md).

-### Presentation Designer - New entry points from Authoring portlet

-=== "Containers"
-    New entry points to Presentation Designer are now available from the Authoring portlet.
-A new **Read in Presentation Designer** option has been added to the **Read** drop-down menu, allowing you to open a presentation template in read-only mode.
-The existing **Edit in Presentation Designer** option has been moved from the **More** drop-down menu to the **Edit** drop-down menu.
-You can additionally switch between the standard WCM HTML Editor and Presentation Designer without leaving the authoring workflow.
-For more information, refer to [Accessing Presentation Designer](../../manage_content/wcm_authoring/presentation_designer/access.md).

-=== "On-Premises"
-    New entry points to Presentation Designer are now available from the Authoring portlet.
-A new **Read in Presentation Designer** option has been added to the **Read** drop-down menu, allowing you to open a presentation template in read-only mode.
-The existing **Edit in Presentation Designer** option has been moved from the **More** drop-down menu to the **Edit** drop-down menu.
-You can additionally switch between the standard WCM HTML Editor and Presentation Designer without leaving the authoring workflow.
-For more information, refer to [Accessing Presentation Designer](../../manage_content/wcm_authoring/presentation_designer/access.md).

 ## Digital Experience 8.5 and 9.0 Versions